binary-com/daily-report/_posts/en/2019-04-26-Yen-Eases-Off-the-Pressure.md

 SNB Chairman Jordan speaks at 08.00.

-US advance GDP Q/Q is released at 12.30, alongside advance GDP price index.
+US advance GDP Q/Q is released at 12.30, alongside advance PCE price index.

 Revised UoM consumer sentiment is at 14.00.